 Wilmer lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother maintains the home.
-Wilmer works at home gathering firewood and running errands.
+Wilmer works at home caring for children, washing clothes and making beds.
 There are 3 children in the family.

 As part of Compassion's ministry, Wilmer participates in church activities.
 He is also in primary school where his performance is average.
-Playing with cars and playing group games are his favorite activities.
+Soccer, playing with cars and playing with marbles are his favorite activities.

 Wilmer lives in the mountainous community of Pachachupan Town, home to approximately 26,300 residents.
 Typical houses are constructed of dirt floors, mud walls and tin roofs.